How Borrowing a Loan Affects Your Credit Score

 High Loan Balances May Harm Credit

-The balance of your loan also influences your credit.
-You’ll gain credit score points as you pay your balance down.
+The balance of your installment loan also influences your credit.
+You’ll gain credit score points as you pay your balance down, because creditors will see this as a sign that you will reliably pay off your debt.
 The larger the gap between your original loan amount and your current loan balance, the better your credit score will be.

 Your Loan and Your Debt-to-Income Ratio